 6 of the Oldest Trees in the World

 Roughly 3,500 years ago—right about the time the Ancient Phoenicians were hitting their stride—a tiny cypress tree, no bigger than a fist, sprouted in the swamplands of Central Florida.
-3,500 years later, on January 17 this year, that very same cypress burned to the ground.
+3,500 years later, in 2012, that very same cypress burned to the ground.

 1. Old Tjikko (Sweden)

 The world’s oldest known living tree sprouted sometime during the last Ice Age, roughly 9,550 years ago.
 This 16-foot spruce in the Dalarna province of Sweden may look more like a Charlie Brown Christmas Tree, but don’t be fooled: this little guy’s root system got started back when the British Isles were still connected to Europe by an ice bridge.
 According to Wired, geologist Leif Kullman, who discovered the tree, named it after his dead dog.

 2. Methuselah (California)

 Methuselah, a bristlecone pine tree from California’s White Mountains, is thought to be almost 5,000 years old—and the oldest non-clonal tree in the world.
 The exact location of the gnarled, twisted Methuselah is a Forest Service secret, for its protection (that might not be it above).
 In 1964, a slightly older tree by the name of Prometheus was accidentally felled by a scientist who didn’t realize the tree was as old as it was.

 Llangernyw, a lush, 4,000-year-old yew tree, was inducted into a list of 50 Great British Trees by the UK Tree Council in 2002, which, as far as tree honors are concerned, is a pretty big deal.
 Llangernyw was planted in what is now a North Wales churchyard way back when the Egyptian Pyramids were still considered a new development.